jaimejim/lecture/src/ietf.md

 # The Internet Engineering Task Force (IETF)

 In 1998 the Internet had about 50 million users, supported by approximately 25 million servers (Web and e-mail hosting sites, for example, but not desktops or laptops).
 Today the estimation is that some 3.4 billion people are regular users of the Internet, and there are some 20 billion devices connected to it.
 We have achieved this using some 3 billion unique IPv4 addresses.
-Nobody thought that we could achieve this astonishing feat, yet it has happened with almost no fanfare.
+Looking ahead, there are estimations of several other billions of devices to be soon connected to this network.
+Noone thought that this feat could be achievable and yet it has happened with almost no fanfare.

-A lot of this success has been done by the work of engineers at organizations that are more or less unknown to the public.
+A large portion of this success has been done by the work of engineers at organizations that are more or less unknown to the public.
 Being the Internet Engineering Task Force (IETF) the most prominent.

 ## What has the IETF done for us anyways?

-The IETF is a large open international community of network designers, operators, vendors, and researchers concerned with the evolution of the Internet architecture and the smooth operation of the Internet.
-The mission of the IETF is to make the Internet work better by producing high quality, relevant technical documents that influence the way people design, use, and manage the Internet.
-[RFC 3935](https://tools.ietf.org/html/rfc3935).
-Many of those RFCs have already been implemented on every connected machine today:
+The mission of the IETF is [to make the Internet work better](https://tools.ietf.org/html/rfc3935), and it tries to do so by creating high quality, relevant technical documents that influence the way people design, use, and manage the Internet.
+Those formal documents have behind them consensus and several implementations before they are assigned the usual Request for Comments (RFC) number.
+Many of those RFCs have already been implemented and run on every connected machine today:

 - [RFC791](https://tools.ietf.org/html/rfc791) The Internet Protocol.
 - [RFC792](https://tools.ietf.org/html/rfc792) The Internet Control Message Protocol.